 Geographic names have been documented and standardized in the United States since 1890 when President Benjamin Harrison established the United States Board on Geographic Names (USBGN.)
 Its authority was further extended by President Theodore Roosevelt in 1906 and established in its present form by an act of Congress in 1947.

 With the same concerns as the federal government, Governor George Chamberlain established the Oregon Geographic Board by executive order dated October 1, 1908, and it later became known as the Oregon Geographic Names Board (OGNB.)
 By 1911, the USBGN recognized the OGNB as the official advisor and state geographic names authority of Oregon.
-In 1959, Governor Mark Hatfield transferred the administration of the OGNB from state government to the Oregon Historical Society where it remains a public body subject to the state's public meetings and records laws.
+In 1959, Governor Mark Hatfield transferred the administration of the OGNB from state government to the Oregon Historical Society.

 Purpose of OGNB

 The purpose of the OGNB is to supervise the naming of geographic features within the state of Oregon and to make recommendations to the USBGN, which has final approval authority.
 The Board also serves in an advisory capacity to federal, State, and local government by reviewing administrative name proposals.